drug-design/course/docs/chapters/protein-ligand-binding.md

 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[Binding Modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-However experimental evidence indicates that this assumption may not be always valid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/inversion-binding-modes-bbac107e'><i class='fa fa-play' aria-hidden='true'></i></button>However experimental evidence indicates that this assumption may not be always valid.
 The following illustrates the case of molecules that were assumed to be of the same structure but experimental studies revealed unexpected binding modes.
 In many cases, the "unexpected" observation simply comes from insufficient development of the analyses.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[binding modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.